processone/go-erlang/README.md

 # Go-Erlang

-Go-Erlang is a set of package for Go <-> Erlang interoperability.
+Go-Erlang is a set of tools for Go <-> Erlang interoperability.

 The core of the library is the Erlang External Term Format.
 It is the internal format data to exchange Erlang terms over the network.
-It is for example used in Erlang distribution protocol.
+This binary format is used for example in Erlang distribution protocol.

 ## Installation